jdlnolen/velocity-examples/README.md

 velocity-examples
 ================

 Examples of using testing frameworks that are integrated with Velocity.
+JD fork.

 ### Installation